-Lonely asteroid tells solar system story
+Lonely asteroid tells Solar System story

 The object is so distant, it took scientists several years to analyse.

-"When we first actually got the data, we thought we'd got something wrong," Queens University Belfast researcher Tom Seccull told BBC News.
+"When we first actually got the data, we thought we'd got something wrong," Queen's University Belfast researcher Tom Seccull told BBC News.
 "It didn't look like other objects in the Kuiper Belt at all."

 Most objects in this region of space have ice-rich surfaces.
 This asteroid, known as 2004 EW95, is not just carbon-rich but also contains minerals known as phyllosilicates - a family which includes clay and talc.